stencila/stencila/README.md

 ## 🚴 Roadmap

-We'll be releasing `v2` early and often across all products: initial versions will have limited functionality and be buggy, but will establish a deployment pipeline that can be rapidly iterated upon.
+Our general strategy is to iterate horizontally across the feature set, rather than fully developing features sequentially.
+We're less likely to find ourselves painted into an architectural corner with this approach.
+So expect initial iterations to have limited functionality and be buggy.

+We'll be making alpha and beta releases of `v2` early and often across all products (e.g. CLI, desktop, language bindings).
 We're aiming for a `2.0.0` release by the end of Q3 2024.

 🟢 Stable • 🔶 Beta • ⚠️ Alpha • 🚧 Under development • 🧪 Experimental • 🧭 Planned • ❔ Maybe